Electrical Feed to Panels

 Details are here .

-Whatever brand you pick, get one that uses copper bus bars.
+Whatever brand you pick, get one that uses copper bus bars and supports plug-on neutral breakers.

-In my main house the sub-panels are mounted in the basement garage area on the eastern end of the garage north wall.
+In my main house the sub-panels are mounted in the basement on the north west wall.

 Combined AFCI/GFCI breakers are now starting to become available at a reasonable price...